MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Privacy

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#privacy">:open_file_folder: [<b><i>Full List of Privacy</i></b>]</a>.

+- Why Is Public Pretraining Necessary for Private Model Training? [[paper]](https://arxiv.org/abs/2302.09483)
+  - Key Word: Pretraining; Differential Privacy; Differentially Private Stochastic Convex Optimization.
+  - <details><summary>Digest</summary> In the privacy-utility tradeoff of a model trained on benchmark language and vision tasks, remarkable improvements have been widely reported with the use of pretraining on publicly available data.
+This is in part due to the benefits of transfer learning, which is the standard motivation for pretraining in non-private settings.
+However, the stark contrast in the improvement achieved through pretraining under privacy compared to non-private settings suggests that there may be a deeper, distinct cause driving these gains.
+To explain this phenomenon, we hypothesize that the non-convex loss landscape of a model training necessitates an optimization algorithm to go through two phases.

 - From Robustness to Privacy and Back. [[paper]](https://arxiv.org/abs/2302.01855)
   - Hilal Asi, Jonathan Ullman, Lydia Zakynthinou.